 The real explanation for Connecticut’s new restrictions on teeth-whitening services is old-fashioned special-interest politics.
 Dentists routinely charge four times more than non-dentists for teeth-whitening services similar to those Lisa offered.
 Rather than try to compete by lowering prices or improving their services, the dental cartel is using government power to put their competition out of business.

 The U.S. Constitution protects the right to earn an honest living free from unreasonable regulations designed solely to benefit special interests.
-That’s why on November 16, 2011, the Institute for Justice teamed up with Lisa and teeth-whitening entrepreneurs Steve Barraco and Tasos Kariofyllis, owners of Smile Bright, to file a federal constitutional lawsuit in the U.S. District Court for the District of Connecticut to vindicate their right to earn an honest living.*
+That’s why on November 16, 2011, the Institute for Justice teamed up with Tasos and Steve to file a federal constitutional lawsuit in the U.S. District Court for the District of Connecticut to vindicate their right to earn an honest living.

 While practices vary among companies, teeth-whitening businesses generally provide customers with a prepackaged, peroxide-based teeth-whitening product and a comfortable, clean environment in which to use the product.
 Most companies do not actually touch their customers, but instead instruct their customers on how to apply the products to their own teeth, just as they would at home.
 These businesses sometimes also position (or allow the customer to position) a safe LED “activating light” in front of a customer’s mouth.